kevinolega/callcentertrainingtips/assets/pages/cta2/support.md

 Let us know how this site had helped you.
 We enjoy reading your stories.

-- Send an email to [call center training tips at gmail dot com](mailto:kevin@callcentertrainingtips.com).
+- Send an email to [kevin at call center training tips dot com](mailto:kevin@callcentertrainingtips.com).
 - [Promote us on Facebook][2] like our page and posts.
 - [Watch our videos, like and subscribe](https://www.youtube.com/user/CCTTshow).
 - [Follow on Instagram](https://www.instagram.com/cctrainingtips/)